ForgeGit/Hunter_melee_weave_TBC/README.md

 Thanks to `teamspeakuser11` _(Discord)_ formerly from Warlock Discord for providing some insights on this analysis.

+Finally, this work would not be possible without the amazing people supporting [Warcraft Logs](https://fresh.warcraftlogs.com/).

 ## Other analysis and random stuff

 - If you have questions, you can contact me on discord: https://discord.gg/wp55kqmyYG (Discord: Discfordge) <br />